Employee Tuition Assistance Benefit Plan

 The Faculty and Staff Tuition Assistance Plan:

-- Does not pay for application fees, registration fees, late fees, lab fees, computer fees, student activity fees, recreational sports fee*, COTA bus fee, insurance, books, etc.
+- Does not pay for other types of expenses, such as application fees, registration fees, late fees, lab fees, computer fees, student activity fees, recreational sports fee*, COTA bus fee, insurance, and books

 Fee Adjustments and One-Time Forgiveness Benefit